AssistiveRoboticsUNH/smart-home/README.md

 Note, the above command must be run at the root of the ROS workspace.

+## Managing meshes
+Use Blender to view and edit mesh files.
+When exporting .obj files, make sure that Z is "up" and Y is "forward".
+The values can be chosen from the export options.

 # Smart Home Robot
 The project is about i) designing a smart home equipped with a socially assistive robot (SAR) and serval